pace-neutrons/Horace/documentation/smg/17_pixel_data.md

 loops over pixel pages and saves them to the `sqw` file.

-There also exists `sqw_binfile_common.put_bytes` which can be used to save arbitrary data to an `sqw` file.
+There also exists `sqw_binfile_common.put_bytes` which can be used to save arbitrary numeric data to an `sqw` file.
 You can position the `sqw_binfile_common` instance's file handle at the start of the `sqw` file's pixel array, and save pixels directory to file this way.